ember-learn/super-rentals-tutorial/src/chapters/11-route-params.md

 visit http://localhost:4200/
 ```

-Wait a second &mdash; we have links, but they are all pointing to `/rentals/undefined`.
+Wait a second&mdash;we have links, but they are all pointing to `/rentals/undefined`.
 Yikes!
 This is because `<LinkTo>` tries to use the `id` property from our model in order to replace the dynamic segment and generate the URL.

 So what's the problem here?
 Well, our model doesn't actually have an `id` property!
 So _of course_ the `<LinkTo>` component isn't going to be able to find it and use it to generate the URL.
 Oops!

 Thankfully, we can fix this pretty easily.
-As it turns out, the data that is returned by our server &mdash; the JSON data that lives in our `public/api` folder &mdash; actually does have an `id` attribute on it.
+As it turns out, the data that is returned by our server&mdash;the JSON data that lives in our `public/api` folder&mdash;actually does have an `id` attribute on it.
 We can double check this by going to `http://localhost:4200/api/rentals.json`.

 ```run:screenshot width=1024 height=512 retina=true filename=data.png alt="Our data do have an id attribute"
 visit http://localhost:4200/api/rentals.json